 NPTS has established exchange programs with theological schools in other countries-in particular, Sweden and Finland.
+The Stockholm School of Theology offers an English language semester each spring in which exchange students may take all of their classes in the English language.
 NPTS students may study for up to a year at one of these schools.
+Interested students should contact Seminary Academic Services for details.